Priest–penitent privilege in France: Early writings

 Among the Capitularies of Charlemagne, the first capitulary of the year 813 demands:

-The "Austria" here referred to is the eastern part of the old Western Empire, then called Austria.
+The "Austrasia - Austria" here referred to is the eastern part of the old Western Empire, then called Austria.

 In France it was an established principle not only that a confessor could not be examined in a court of justice as to matters revealed to him in confession, but that admissions made in confession, if disclosed, might not be received or acted upon by the court and would not be evidence.
 Merlin(see Talk:Priest-penitent privilege in France#Merlin) and Guyot(see Talk:Priest-penitent privilege in France#Guyot), distinguished writers on French jurisprudence, cite a decree of the Parliament of Normandy deciding the principle and laying down that a person charged upon the evidence of a confession cannot be convicted and must be discharged.
 They cite decrees of other Parliaments laying down the sacredness of the seal of confession.
-Among others, they cite a decree of the Parliament of Paris in 1580, that a confessor could not be compelled to disclose the accomplices of a certain criminal, whose names the criminal had confessed to him when going to the scaffold.
+Among others, they cite a decree of the Parlement of Paris in 1580, that a confessor could not be compelled to disclose the accomplices of a certain criminal, whose names the criminal had confessed to him when going to the scaffold.
 These decrees were judicial.
 The appellant's counsel in the Quebec case of Gill v.
 Bouchard, yields much valuable information on the French law upon the subject.
 In that argument there is cited a decree by the Parliament of Flanders in 1776 declaring that the evidence of a witness who repeated a confession which he had overheard was not admissible, and reversing the judgment which had been passed on the admission of such evidence.